LivioLipani/Chatbot_Hackaton/README.md

 <a name="readme-top"></a>
-# Chatbot Nico - Hackathon Edition
+# Chatbot Nico - Neodata Hackathon